Key Tips for New Amazon Seller and Product Selection Advice

 On the 15th of each month, Fulfillment by Amazon (FBA) conducts an inventory cleanup.
 Inventory that has been in fulfillment centers for more than 365 days incurs a long-term storage fee.

 Sales strategy: When you launch a product initially it is only about the traffic and hoping that your item will start moving, get social proof (reviews — see our webinar on how to get reviews on Amazon in 2020) and show amazon that their customers are happy buying from you (low return rates).
 However, this does not always work so you should always have more than one sales strategy from the start, establish what your sales strategy is at the start so that if it doesn’t work you already know what your next step will be.
-Also think what you will do if the market evolves?
+Also, think about what you will do if the market evolves?
 If your strategy is to sell the same item as a pack of 2 but then everyone stars selling it as a pack of 4 what will you do?

-Be ruthless: If a product doesn’t sell don’t be emotional about it, take your learnings, move on and do better on your next product.
+Be ruthless: If a product doesn’t sell don’t be emotional about it, take your learnings, move on, and do better on your next product.
 Remember the only thing you don’t include in your profitability calculation is your own time, so if you do not make enough profit to cover your time then you are losing money.

 What value do you bring: Don’t think that if you follow what we suggest you will be successful if everyone who watches these videos does like you then you will all do the same thing so, you need to think for yourself, inspire yourself from what we are saying and then implement it to your niche.